ollym/parrot/README.md

 	<% } %>
 	</html>

-As you would have noticed, the colon (:) and endfor directives have been replaced with curley brackets, and the <%= %> tags have been replaced with a print() function.
+As you would have noticed, the colon (:) and endfor directives have been replaced with curly brackets, and the <%= %> tags have been replaced with a print() function.
 Parrot works by buffering data sent using print() before returning it to the user.

-## Advanced Usage
+## API Reference

-If you wish to expose functions and variables to the script, you can provide them within an object as the second parameter to the parrot function.
+Within your application, you can use parrot like the following:

+	var parrot = require('./lib/parrot');

+	var output = parrot.render(input);

+Where the input variable is a string you would like parrot to render.
+If you would like to render a file, do the following:

+	var parrot = require('./lib/parrot'),
+		fs     = require('fs');

+	fs.readFile(file, function(data) {

+		var output = parrot.render(data);
+	});

+Where file is a string value of the file you wish to render, and output is the rendered template.

+If you want to stream your template in chunks you can add a function as the second or third parameter and it will be called every time data is printed from the template.
+If the buffer configuration is set to true, then the entire output is provided to this function once rendering has ended.
 For example:

+	parrot.render(input, function(chunk) {

+		// Send chunks as they are received res.write(chunk);
+	});

+Or if you have configurations set:

+	parrot.render(input, {cache: 0}, function(chunk) {

+		// Send chunks as they are received res.write(chunk);
+	});

+> Note: If you have buffer set to true, then the chunk parameter passed to the callback function will be identical to the value returned by the method.

+### Advanced Methods

+If you want to manually flush the internal cache, you can do so by using the parrot.clearCache() method.
+For example:

+	parrot.clearCache();

+## Configuration

+To configure parrot you have two available options: global or local.
+Altering parrot's global configuration will affect every rendering process that takes values from the global configuration as they're not already defined locally.
+Both local configuration settings are the same.

+### Sandbox

+The sandbox property defines any variables or methods that you want to expose to the template.
+These can be functions you want to allow your template to use, or variables defined earlier in your script.

+Default: {}

+Example:

 	var input = '<%= square(2) %>';